| ↑↑ Home | ↑ Net & Web |

 text.

 The usefulness of the operators depends strongly on what kind of search you do. site: makes it possible to search a specific site or site type (by giving the top-level domain such as .net).
 Requiring an important keyword in the title or the URL may sometimes give more pertinent results, but you cannot rely on that.
-One should also remember that the definition of title: for non-HTML results is open to interpretation and may differ between search engines.
+One should also remember that the definition of intitle: for non-HTML results is open to interpretation and may differ between search engines.
 Exalead's spellslike: and soundslike: can help if you have heard of a domain or organisation but do not know its spelling.

 Finally, Exalead allows truncating search terms with an asterisk *.
 Any page containing a word starting with the given string matches.
 Google uses the asterisk to allow wildcard words, which I regard as useless.
 Because the number of words between search terms remains fixed, this is not at all equivalent to proximity search — an unforseen adjective will break the match.

-To someone who uses web search engines extensively, downloading their search forms time and again soon becomes a serious overhead.
-The simplest solution is to download the search engine's form page, which is fine if you use primarily one search engine.
+To someone who uses web search engines extensively, retrieving their search forms time and again soon becomes a serious overhead.
+The simplest solution is to download and save the search engine's form page, which is fine if you use primarily one search engine.
 Otherwise you would prefer to have multiple search engines available with minimum hassle.
 This can be achieved by copying and pasting together the HTML search forms of several search engines into one HTML document which you store locally.
 The only thing you may have to change is to convert the "action" URL of the form to an absolute URL.
-Here is an example with my three favourite search engines and Wikipedia, with some slight modifications.
+Here is an example with four search engines and Wikipedia, with some slight modifications.
 (If you like it, download it, or you will have to wait for my web server every time.)

 You can also create your own search form.
 This requires some knowledge of the